curtisnlogan/lodestar-project/README.md

 Areas covered: code · tests · docs · bugs · perf · security · UI/UX · agile

-- Area: docs | Passing in the assignment criteria for the README section, I prompted AI to help me build a skeleton.
+- Area: docs | Passing in the assignment criteria for the README section, I prompted AI to help me build a README skeleton.
-- Area: UI/UX | Using my knowledge on space themed websites, I worked with AI to come up with a suitable colour pallete for my website.
-It emphasised the importance of a dark mode centered pallete.
+- Area: UI/UX | Using my knowledge of space themed websites, I worked with AI to generate a suitable colour pallete for my website.
+It emphasised the importance of a dark mode themed pallete, which has made my web app more practical in the field.
-- Area: agile | Refreshed my knowledge on Agile approaches, allowing me to streamline my implemntation of the epics/user stories etc. approach.
-- - Area: agile | Passing in my curated version of the assignment criteria and my epics, I iterated with AI over User Stories, ensuring a sensible approach was taken given small project scope/timeframe.
+- Area: agile | Passing in my curated version of the assignment criteria, I iterated Epics and User Stories with AI, ensuring a lean approach was taken given the small scope of this project.

 ## Credits